Aitaneuh/Flutter-Structure-Creation/README.md

 - Initializes a new Flutter project
 - Generates domain entities and repository structure
 - Supports JSON-based entity and property definitions
-- Creates clean architecture components like models, mappers, and services
+- Creates clean architecture components like models, mappers, and services for the repo and provider & screen for the features
+- Create also a lauch configuration for VScode and the main to execute the project
 - Adds essential dependencies for Flutter development

 ## Prerequisites